DevOpsPlayground/Hands-on-with-Cypress-and-Cypress-Dashboard/README.md

 ![](./readme_images/1.3.2.png)

+There are 2 ways to clone your repository into our instance.
+If you do not want to store your GitHub login details into the environment of our instance you can do this:

+`git clone user:pass@https://github…`

-In the terminal enter the following command (right click paste your repository link):
+If you don't mind your credentials being in our instance during the time it is up then in the terminal enter the following command (right click paste your repository link):

 `git clone <link to your GitHub repo>`